seanPhill/fungible/README.md

 - Have an idea for a contribution?
 Feel free to [open an issue](https://github.com/satoshua/fungible/issues/new).
 - Want to get updates?
 You can [subscribe here](https://rssmailer.app/s/fungible) or send our [RSS feed](https://fungible.cc/atom.xml) elsewhere.

-## Usage

-Fungible is built on top of [Poole](https://github.com/poole/poole), which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
-See [the Poole usage guidelines](https://github.com/poole/poole#usage) for how to install and use Jekyll.

 ## Development

 Fungible has two branches, but only one is used for active development.